Skip to main content

 This year’s proposals are not the first on employee board representation but they are uncommon and have not always attracted significant support.
 Alphabet in 2019 faced a proposal on the topic.
 In its proxy statement, the company explained its process for selecting board directors, including a requirement for directors to have served as a public company CEO or CFO.
 The measure received 1.8 percent support among votes cast and was not on the company’s 2020 proxy statement.

 At Walmart’s 2019 annual shareholder meeting, Senator Bernie Sanders, I-Vermont, in a largely symbolic gesture presented from the floor a shareholder proposal requesting employee representation.
-It received just 3,916 votes for and 2,379,343,435 against.
+It received just 3,916 votes for and 2,379,343,435 against

 Despite these results, worker representation has some support in Congress in addition to Sanders.
 Elizabeth Warren, D-Massachusetts, has introduced legislation that would enable employees to elect at least 40 percent of board members.
 In 2018 a group of US senators asked the SEC to consider implementing reforms that would ‘promote worker engagement, drive long-term growth and investment and give workers a greater voice in public companies by allowing [them] to be elected as company board members.’